British Nationality (Hong Kong) Selection Scheme

-The Governor and the Government of Hong Kong retained the power to invite, accept, process and approve applications after 31 March 1994.
-However, no person could be registered by the British Home Secretary as a British citizen under that Section of the 1990 Act after 30 June 1997.
+The Governor and the Government of Hong Kong retained the power to invite, accept, process, and approve applications after 31 March 1994.
+However, no person could be registered by the British Home Secretary as a British citizen under that section of the 1990 Act after 30 June 1997.

-Spouses and children of those who were granted British citizenship under Section 1(1) could apply for registration under Section 1(4) of the Act.
-All applications from spouses and children for registration under S. 1(4) were required to be made on or before 31 December 1996.
+Spouses and children of those who were granted British citizenship under section 1(1) could apply for registration under Section 1(4) of the Act.
+All applications from spouses and children for registration under section 1(4) were required to be made on or before 31 December 1996.

 Eligibility criteria

-To be considered for registration as a British citizen under s.
-1(1), a person was required to be settled in Hong Kong and to be one of the following:
+To be considered for registration as a British citizen under section 1(1), a person was required to be settled in Hong Kong and to be one of the following: